erreib/payload-lexical-collaboration/README.md

 # Payload Lexical Collaboration Plugin

 A Payload CMS plugin that adds collaborative commenting functionality to the Lexical rich text editor, enabling content teams to discuss and collaborate on content directly within the editor.
+Based on the example on https://playground.lexical.dev/ and the Payload plugin template.

 ## Features